Tasting Notes

 Fortified

 An apple port – a fortified cider made with apple eau-de-vie blended with lightly fermented cider.
 It’s sweet and sharp with a touch of spirits fire on the finish.
 A sipper to drink- an aperitif before dinner or after a meal with dessert or cheese.
 Also works well in cocktails.
-Awarded medals at both 2019 & 2020 International CiderCraft competition
+Multi-awarded gold in numberous cider competitions.

 Black Label Pommeau – 17% – 375ml – case of 12 = 468 – single bottle 39